 People with MND have been hit disproportionately hard by the cost of living crisis, especially regarding energy bills.
-We are asking the next government for targeted support to help people in the next parliament, and a sustainable, long-term solution to the energy crisis such as an energy social tariff.
+We are asking for targeted support including a rebate on electricity costs for equipment used in the symptomatic care of MND and a reversal of eligibility changes to the Winter Fuel Payments.